All sporting equipment including golf equipment, bicycles, and ski equipment

 Total dimensions (length + width + height) of each piece must not exceed 150cm (59 inches).
 Customers with individual items exceeding above dimensions up to 300cm (118 inches) will be charged an additional fee.
 Individual items with total dimensions exceeding 300cm (118 inches) cannot be transported as checked baggage and must be sent as cargo or freight.

 For customers with two pieces of luggage in all three classes, the total combined dimensions of both pieces should not exceed 300cm (118 inches).

 Customers are allowed two bags of up to 23kg each in Economy Class and two bags of up to 32kg each in First Class and Business Class.

 Emirates has specific rules for certain types of sporting equipment, listed below.

-For tickets issued on or after March 1, 2014, a golf bag may be carried as part of your free checked baggage allowance and will be subject to excess baggage charges if overweight.
+For tickets issued on or after March 1, 2014, a golf bag may be carried as part of your free checked baggage allowance; it will be subject to excess baggage charges if it is overweight.

 Self Contained Underwater Breathing Apparatus (SCUBA)

 SCUBA equipment normally consists of diving suits, flippers, masks, snorkels, buoyancy control devices, and so on.
 If air bottles are also carried, they must be emptied.

 Firearms designed for sporting purposes, such as target pistols and rifles, air guns, safari rifles, hunting rifles, etc., may be carried as checked baggage on Emirates flights under the following conditions: